csv-academy-batch1/community-tracker-android/README.md

 ## Running the Sample App

-1 Connect an Android device to your development machine (Recommended) 2 Run an Android Emulator in Android Studio
+1. Connect an Android device to your development machine (Recommended)
+2. Run an Android Emulator in Android Studio

 ### Android Studio

-* Create an Android Emulator in Android Studio using this [guide](https://developer.android.com/studio/run/managing-avds#createavd)
+* To create an Android Emulator in Android Studio use this [guide](https://developer.android.com/studio/run/managing-avds#createavd)
-* Select preferred device, either actual physical device or emulator
+* Select the device you wish to run the app on and click 'OK' (Either a physical device or android emulator)
 * Select `Run -> Run 'app'` (or `Debug 'app'`) from the menu bar
-* Select the device you wish to run the app on and click 'OK'

 ### Gradle